StuyPulse/NewbieBot/README.md

 ## Day 2: Shooter

 The shooter is another important mechanism on the robot, and controlling it requires some new algorithms compared to our intake code.
 The shooter has a flywheel that speeds balls up and ejects them out of the robot.
 It also has a feeder wheel that pushes balls up towards the flywheel and a solenoid that extends to change the shooting angle.
-If the solenoid is off, the ejected balls won't be curved downwards as much, raising the shooter angle.
+The last piece of hardware it has is a solenoid (piston) that changes the angle of the shooter.

-The shooter is composed of 3 motors (CANSparkMax) and a normal solenoid (not DoubleSolenoid, just Solenoid).
+The shooter has 3 NEOs and a normal solenoid (not DoubleSolenoid, just Solenoid).
 One of these motors spins the feeder wheel, which pushes balls up towards the shooter flywheel, while the other two motors work together to spin the shooter flywheel.
 Last, the solenoid controls extending the hood, which changes the shooting angle.

 With the tools we have right now, keeping a flywheel at a certain RPM isn't possible.
-The first tool we'll need is a <b>Feedforward</b>.
+The first tool we'll need is <b>Feedforward</b>.

 ### Controlling the RPM with Feedforward